angystallone/ProbShakemaps/README.md

 **PROB_TOOLS**

 `ProbShakemaps` comes with three different tools to generate Probabilistic Shakemaps: 'GetStatistics', 'GetDistributions' and 'EnsemblePlot'.
-Probabilistic Shakemaps represent different products for visualizing and summarizing ensemble predictions at the POIs.
+Probabilistic Shakemaps represent different products for visualizing and summarizing the ground-motion predictive distribution at the POIs.

 **TOOL: 'GetStatistics'**